AlexanderMattheis/linux-enhancement-scripts/README.md

 ## Files Lister
 Lists all files from current directory with different settings.

+## Inkscape PNG Exporter
+Exports for all Inkscape `*.svg`-files in a folder and its subfolders corresponding `*.png`-files to an existent destination-folder.
+The script was tested with Inkscape 0.92.3 (2405546, 2018-03-11).

 ## Processes Lister
 Lists the names from active processes.